 |Hard-wired security system||58||Upgraded landscaping||31|

 - Get firm written estimates from several contractors.
-Not only may there be a wide range between the highest and the lowest estimates, but you also may get some useful ideas about alternative ways to do what you want.
-And just because a contractor may have been the low bidder on a previous remodeling job you had done, don’t assume that he is likely to be a low bidder on the next remodeling job you want done – in fact, that contractor could make the highest bid, especially if he already has commitments for several other jobs.
+Not only may there be a wide range between the highest and the lowest estimates, but you also may get useful ideas about alternative ways to do what you want.
+And, be aware that just because a contractor was the low bidder on a previous remodeling job that you had done, you should not assume that contractor will be the low bidder on the next remodeling job you want done – in fact, that contractor could make the highest bid, especially if he already has commitments for several other jobs.

 - Before signing a contract to have the work done, check on the contractor’s reputation.
 You can contact the Better Business Bureau, friends and acquaintances, and the references provided by the contractor.
-If you can’t get favorable comments from at least three different sources, you probably should give serious consideration to using a different contractor, even if the second contractor might charge significantly more to do the job.
+If you cannot get favorable comments from at least three different sources, you probably should give serious consideration to using a different contractor, even if another contractor might charge significantly more to do the job.

 - Also before signing the contract, make sure you agree with — and have an adequate understanding of — all the conditions and terminology.

-· If you don’t agree with the terms of any part of the contract, negotiate with the contractor.
+- If you do not agree with the terms of any part of the contract, negotiate with the contractor.
 He may be willing to make a change, but you may need to be willing to compromise.

-· If you don’t understand one or more of the conditions or some of the terminology, have the contractor provide an explanation that you do understand — preferably in writing.
+- If you do not understand one or more of the conditions or some of the terminology, have the contractor provide an explanation that you do understand – preferably in writing.

-· The contract should be very specific with regard to the types of materials to be used and which items will be provided by the contractor.
+- The contract should be very specific with regard to the types of materials to be used and which items will be paid for by the contractor.

-· The contract should make clear that there won’t be any changes in the job specifications unless both you and the contractor agree on those changes, including their cost.
+- The contract should make clear that there will not be any changes in the job specifications unless both you and the contractor agree on those changes, including who will be responsible for paying any additional cost.

-· Include a hold-back clause in the contract to allow you to withhold final payment for at least 30 days after the contractor has finished the work, so he will have incentive to come back to fix anything that has not been done properly.
+- Include a hold-back clause in the contract to allow you to withhold final payment for at least 30 days after the contractor has finished the work, so he will have incentive to come back sooner, rather than later, to fix anything that has not been done properly.